-At the recent Agile Australia InfoQ spoke to Nigel Dalton about social experiments in modern management, applying Lean, Agile and Systems Thinking to workplaces, disruptive innovation and his goal of "20 by 2020" - having 20% of organisations using agile management approaches by 2020.
+At the recent Agile Australia InfoQ spoke to Nigel Dalton about social experiments in modern management, applying Lean, Agile and Systems Thinking to workplaces and disruptive innovation.

-This article argues it is inherently wrong to set up software metrics to try and 'improve' the software development process.
-Using a fictitious scenario, this article explains the reasons why it is wrong, the damages it may cause, and offers some alternatives for managing software development.
+This article explains why it is inherently wrong to set up software metrics to try and 'improve' the software development process, and offers some alternatives.
+3

 Agile and the PMO are no longer diametrically opposed.
 With an ever-changing business landscape, organisations must adopt more nimble approaches, making Agile more suitable than people think.
 3